-10 Hidden Signs of Kidney Cancer You’re Likely to Ignore
+10 Silent Signs of Kidney Cancer You Might Be Ignoring

-An estimated 6,600 cases of kidney cancer are diagnosed each year, according to the Cancer Cancer Society, earning this cancer a spot in the top ten most common cancers in men and women.
-Here's how to spot the early signs of kidney cancer.
+Around 7,500 new cases of kidney cancer are diagnosed each year, according to the Canadian Cancer Society.
+Here's how to spot the early signs of the disease.

 What is kidney cancer?